janaSunrise/rust-64-bit-os/README.md

 which is indicated by the none in the target triple.
 To be able to compile for this target, we need to add it in rustup.

+### The Boot Process

+When you turn on a computer, it begins executing firmware code that is stored in motherboard ROM.
+This code performs a power-on self-test, detects available RAM, and pre-initializes the CPU and hardware.
+Afterwards it looks for a bootable disk and starts booting the operating system kernel.

+On x86, there are two firmware standards: the "Basic Input/Output System" (BIOS) and the newer "Unified Extensible Firmware Interface" (UEFI).
+The BIOS standard is old and outdated, but simple and well-supported on any x86 machine since the 1980s.
+UEFI, in contrast, is more modern and has much more features, but is more complex to set up

 ### VGA Text Buffer

 To print a character to the screen in VGA text mode, one has to write it to the text buffer of the VGA hardware.
 The VGA text buffer is a two-dimensional array with typically 25 rows and 80 columns, which is directly rendered to the screen.
 Each array entry describes a single screen character through the following format: